Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingfrommlapi.md

 What this means for you is:
 - MLAPI will be easily accessible from the Unity Editor in the Package Manager window.
-- Updating MLAPI in the future will work directly from the package manager.
+- Updating MLAPI in the future will work directly from the Package Manager.
 - You will have full access to the MLAPI source in your project making it easier to debug and inspect MLAPI.
 - Upgrading from the last MLAPI version to the new package version is a bit complicated.
 We are sorry for that.